 - 2.1.To provide guidance and supervision to companies that hold concessions, especially those located in deep peat areas. - 2.2.
 Strengthen the existing information systems to provide early warning of forest and land fires. - 2.3.
 Develop a mechanism for providing incentives to independent smallholders in the application of PLTB (Land Clearing without Burning). - 2.4.
-Facilitating and supporting land forest and fire prevention activities with approaches at the village and in oil palm plantations (for example: develop a maps of forest and land fire vulnerability, capacity building of KTPA (Farmers Group who cares fire) members. to of PLTB awareness regulations and technical aspects. patrols, firebreaks. establishing bulkheads embankments. canals, fuel management groundwater and level monitoring). - 2.5.
+Facilitating and supporting forest and land fire prevention activities with approaches at the village and in oil palm plantations (for example: develop a maps of forest and land fire vulnerability, capacity building of KTPA (Farmers Group who cares fire) members. to PLTB awareness of regulations and technical aspects. patrols, establishing firebreaks. embankments, bulkheads canals, fuel management groundwater and level monitoring). - 2.5.
 Facilitating and supporting fire control activities (example: